 After reading many of the Indigenous submissions to the courts and having the honour of working with many Indigenous leaders on the frontlines of this fight, I have no doubt that if Canada could actually create a process that listened and collaborated with Indigenous nations to define the road ahead, it would benefit from the knowledge and ideas of these remarkable and strong people.

-Last month, Sohi said“path forward in a few days, in a short, expedited way of getting this project back on track.”
+Last month, Sohi said the government would be announcing its “path forward in a few days, in a short, expedited way of getting this project back on track.”